ThyagOliveira/backend-docbay/README.md

 This is the backend application for the **DocBay** coding challenge.
 Built using [NestJS](https://nestjs.com/) and [Prisma ORM](https://www.prisma.io/).
 It fetches user data from the GitHub API, stores it locally, and exposes endpoints for listing and filtering users.

+For more details of the [Frontend docbay](https://github.com/ThyagOliveira/frontend-docbay) aplication

 ---

 ## Technologies